ddsteed/Obsidian/RDS/抄录/Kevin Kelly - The Technium.md

 - Learn how to tie a bowline knot.
 Practice in the dark.
 With one hand.
 For the rest of your life you'll use this knot more times than you would ever believe.
 - If something fails where you thought it would fail, that is not a failure.
 - Be governed not by the tyranny of the urgent but by the elevation of the important.
+- Leave a gate behind you the way you first found it.
+- The greatest rewards come from working on something that nobody has a name for.
+If you possibly can, work where there are no words for what you do.
+- A balcony or porch needs to be at least 6 feet (2m) deep or it won't be used.
+- Don't create things to make money; make money so you can create things.
+The reward for good work is more work.
+- In all thins --- except love --- start with the exit strategy.
+Prepare for the ending.
+Almost anything is easier to get into than out of.
+- Train employees well enough they could get another job, but treat them well enough so the never want to.
+- Don't aim to have others like you; aim to have them respect you.
+- The foundation of maturity: Just because it's not your fault doesn't mean it's not your responsibility.
+- A multitude of bad ideas is necessary for one good idea.
+- Being wise means having more questions than answers.
+- Compliment people behind there back.
+It'll come back to you.
 -

 # 103 Bits of Advice I Wish I had Known